sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

   first_name: ''
   last_name: ''
 ---
-There are many different data storage system in the market currently and in order to connect and query differnt system you might have to use differnt query syntax.
-Spring Data is one of the advance module and has many submodule to support different DBs, but in the end the main Spring Data defines common abstraction layer.
+There are many different data storage system in the market currently and in order to connect and query different system you might have to use different query syntax.
+Spring Data is one of the advance module and has many sub-module to support different DBs, but in the end the main Spring Data defines common abstraction layer.
 This abstraction defines a common standard for different system and helps to reuse the same code at different places.

 For example if you have to query for Employee object present in MongoDB and MySQL.
-You will have to use following two queries resectively.
+You will have to use following two queries respectively.
 select * from Employee where id = 5;
 db.employee.find( { _id: 5 } );
 But with spring data you just need to define one method and Spring data takes care of forming internal queries.